Mixed additive modelling of global alien species co-invasions of plants and insects: Generative Species Invasion Model

+FR are \textit{non-recurrent events}: if an introduction $(s,r)$ is observed at time $t$, the dyad is not at risk to occur anymore.
+Therefore, the counting process associated to the IP takes values $0$ or $1$, and is thus almost surely finite.
+CP $N_{sr}$ is adapted with respect to the increasing \textit{filtration} $\mathbb{F} = \{\mathcal{F}_t\}_{t \ge 1880}$.
+At time $t$, we incorporate into $\mathcal{F}_{t^-}$ the history of the process prior to $t$.
+Conditionally on their history and associated covariate process, alien species invasions are assumed to occur \textit{independently} \citep{butts_4_2008, perry_point_2013, vu2017relational}.
+Furthermore, we assume no simultaneous events can occur, and that the CP process starts at 1880, i.e., $N_{sr}(1880)=0 \quad \forall s \in \mathcal{S}, r \in \mathcal{C}$.
+With these properties and its non-decreasing nature, CP is a continuous-time submartingale and, as such, it can be decomposed in accordance to the \textit{Doob-Meyer theorem}: where $ M_{sr}(t) $ is a continuous-time \textit{martingale}, and \textit{cumulative hazard} $\Lambda_{sr}(t) = \int_{1880}^t \lambda_{sr}(u) \mathrm{d} u$ is a \textit{predictable} increasing process.
+The hazard $\lambda_{sr}(t)$ is measurable with respect to ${\mathcal{F}}_{t^-} \forall t \ge 0$.

-We aim to model the intensity function of the CP $ N_{(s,r)}(t) $ as a response of time-varying covariates with potential time-varying effects and random effects.
-We will refer to the following model as Smooth Relational Event Model (Smooth REM).
+The aim of this work is to model the \textit{intensity function} $ \lambda_{sr}(t) $ as a function of possibly time-varying socio-economical, ecological and geographical drivers, including the statistical significance, direction, and size of their effects.
+We aim to model the intensity function of the CP $ \{N_{sr}\}$ as mixed-effect additive relational event model, including time-varying covariates with potential time-varying effects and random effects:

-where: \begin{itemize} \item $ \lambda_{0g}(t) $ is the non-negative baseline intensity function; its objective is to capture the residual and underlying hazard that is not explained by the drivers that are included in the model formulation.
-It is permitted to vary in the different classes $ g $ into which the population may be divided.
-For instance, in our research of interest, the baseline may differ between taxonomic groups, namely vascular plants and insects. \item $ \bm{x}_{(s,r)} $ and $ \bm{z}_{(s,r)} $ are left-continuous, adapted and, thus, predictable and locally bounded covariate processes. \item $ \bm{\beta}(t) $ contains the fixed or the time-varying coefficient evaluated at the corresponding time; \item $ \bm{b} $ contains the random effects coming from a Gaussian distribution; \end{itemize} The choice of the elements to be included in the model specification is non-trivial.
-We discuss our approach in Section $ \ref{sec:application} $.
+where: \begin{itemize} \item $ \lambda_{0a}(t)$ is a non-negative \textit{stratified baseline} intensity function; it captures the residual hazard that is not explained by the drivers that are included in the model formulation.
+It is permitted to vary in the different strata $a$.
+In our analysis, the baseline varies between two taxonomic groups: vascular plants and insects. \item $ \bm{x}_{sr} $ and $ \bm{z}_{sr} $ are left-continuous, adapted, and thus predictable and locally bounded \textit{covariate processes}. \item $ \bm{\beta}$ are fixed, potentially time-varying, effects. \item $ \bm{b} $ are \textit{random frailties}, capturing additional heterogeneity. \end{itemize} The choice of explanatory variables to be included in the model specification is non-trivial.
+We discuss our approach in section \textit{Analysis of Plant and Insect Co-invasions}.